Woooch/CIS4400_Solar_Power_Program/README.md

 - Summary
 	- Dataset includes information on completed and pipelined solar electric projects supported by the New York State Energy Research and Development Authority.
  - Probable problems
-	- Dataset contains many zeros or blanks, will require to find a solution to not cause problems for aggregations.
+	- The dataset contains many zeros or blanks, which will require finding a solution so as not to cause problems for aggregations.

 ## Functional Requirements
 - OLAP process